 INTERPRETATION OF IELTS SCORE:

-The IELTS score is interpreted on the band score basis.
+The score in IELTS is interpreted on the band score basis.
 The performance of the student is graded on the range of 1 to 9 bands.
 If the student is given 1 band in a section then it denotes that the students English skills are very poor, whereas, if the student secures 9 bands in any of the test sections then it is interpreted that the students ability to understand English is very good.

 Band 1 denotes that the student is a non-user of English language; band 2 states that the student is an intermittent user of the English language.
 Band 3 denotes that the student is an extremely limited user of the language.
-If the student secures 4 bands in his IELTS test then it tells that he is a limited user of the English language.
+If the student secures 4 bands in his test then it tells that he is a limited user of the English language.
 Securing 5 bands denotes that the student is a modest user and band 6 tells that he is a competent user.
-If the student gets band 7 in the IELTS test it means that he is a good user of the English language.
-Band 9, that is the highest band in the IELTS test depicts that the student is an expert user of the English language.
+If the student gets band 7 in this test it means that he is a good user of the English language.
+Band 9, that is the highest band in the test depicts that the student is an expert user of the English language.

-The student will have to appear for all the four IELTS test sections and will have to score separately for each module.
+The student will have to appear for all the four test sections and will have to score separately for each module.
 Then all the four bands, one related to each module will be added up and an average score will be taken out by dividing it by 4.

 BASIC IELTS SCORE REQUIREMENT